LLNL/axom/src/axom/quest/docs/sphinx/point_in_cell.rst

    finding the point's isoparametric coordinates within the cell.

 The point-in-cell query is currently implemented using MFEM, so to use this query Axom must be compiled with MFEM as a dependency.
-The following example shows the use of the query, beginning with inclusion of required header files.
+The following example (from axom/src/tests/quest_point_in_cell_mfem.cpp) shows the use of the query, beginning with inclusion of required header files.

 .. literalinclude:: ../../tests/quest_point_in_cell_mfem.cpp